IndiPHARM-CPTL/PopulationPKModels-datahub/README.md

 ### 🤝 Contributing

-Contributions that improve model accuracy, documentation, validation, or reproducibility are welcome.
+Contributions, or comments that improve model database are welcome.

-Useful contributions include:

-➕ adding a published PopPK model;

-🧮 correcting equations/ODE;

-📝 improving documentation;

-📚 adding missing literature;

-📊 adding validation figures;

-🧪 testing patient-specific simulation scenarios;

-🐛 reporting implementation errors.

 For additions or model changes, please open an ISSUE before submitting a PULL REQUEST.